mr-tajul-islam/documentation-based-learning-about-technologies/README.md

-# This Document will always help people those who are trying to learn something by reading documentation
+# This Document will always help you to learn something by reading documentation

 # Mastering Frontend Tools